-A format selection.
+- format_opt A format selection.
 This parameter has no effect on the files selected for display, but affects the selection of information about the files that you see.
 If fileset begins with a dot (.) or slash (/), or if the CWD is different from your current MPE group, or if you specify the ;TREE option, then you will see the HFS output style.
-This, in part, means that:

-- Account, group, and directory names will end in a slash (/). - File names will appear at the end of the output lines. - Output begins in column two so that you can more easily detect filename wraparound from the previous line (which, if wrapping occurs, will begin in column one).
+This, in part, means that: - Account, group, and directory names will end in a slash (/). - File names will appear at the end of the output lines. - Output begins in column two so that you can more easily detect filename wraparound from the previous line (which, if wrapping occurs, will begin in column one).

-The following Table 5-1 displays the format options available.
+The following Table 8-1. on page 280 displays the format options available.

-Table 5-1 Format Options
+Table 8-1.
+Format Options